 PAYMENT OF LISTING FEES

-Your company shares are listed on BSE Ltd. the listing fees for the year 2014-15 havebeen paid to the stock exchange.
+Your company shares are listed on BSE Ltd. the listing fees for the year 2017-18 havebeen paid to the stock exchange.
+The listing fees for the year 2017-18 will be paidshortly to the stock exchange.
 The company has been complying with all the conditionsrequire to be complied with in the listing agreement.

-The Directors further express their deep appreciation to all employees for commendable teamwork high degree ofprofessionalism and enthusiastic effort displayed by them during the year.
+Your Directors convey their sincere thanks to the Government Banks and Shareholdersfor their continued support extended to the company at all times.
+The Directors furtherexpress their deep appreciation to all employees for commendable teamwork high degree ofprofessionalism and enthusiastic effort displayed by them during the year.